marcojakob/code.makery.ch/collections/library/html-css-en-part2.md

 [BitBalloon](https://www.bitballoon.com/) is a wonderfully simple service which I highly recommend.
 Here's how you can use it.

 1. Subscribe on the [Bitballoon website](https://www.bitballoon.com/).
 Click on *Sign Up* and then choose *Sign in Using Persona*.
-Then enter your e-mail address and a password.
+Then enter your email address and a password.

-2. Once you are logged in, you can simply drag your entire web folder (your Portfolio folder) in the space provided.
+2. Once you are logged in, you can simply drag your entire web folder (your Portfolio folder) in the provided space.
 ![BitBalloon drag and drop](/assets/library/html-css/part2/bitballoon-drag-and-drop.png)

 3. Hard to believe, but that's it.
 Once the page has been uploaded a URL is generated for you which points to your site.
 Click this URL and check whether the page is displayed correctly.